PrabhnoorKhatkar/CS157A-Team10/README.md

 + Use the root user.
 Set the root password to `dbpassword`.

 Or use Docker:
 + Ensure you have docker + docker-compose.
-Open a terminal in the `Source Code/CS157A-Team10/ArtAuction` directory and then run `docker compose up`.
+Open a terminal in the `ArtAuction` directory and then run `docker compose up`.

 ### Setup MySQL 8.0
 Run the MySQL server via your preferred method.